cblichmann/bindiff/README.md

     Visual Studio 2019 compiler and the Windows SDK for Windows 10.
 *   Git 1.8 or higher
 *   Dependencies that will be downloaded:
-    *   Abseil, GoogleTest, Protocol Buffers (3.14), and SQLite3
+    *   Abseil, GoogleTest, Protocol Buffers, and SQLite3
     *   Binary Ninja SDK

 The following build dependencies are optional: